Computational-Platform-IbM/IbM/README.md

 ## Warning List

-During the execution of the `IbM()` , *Warning messages* may be displaied to *Command Window*.
-These are merely informative about the simulation progress (e.g., discretization time is changed because convergence is slow).
+*Warning messages* are merely informative about the simulation progress (i.e., it is not an Error of the code).
+MATLAB errors looks like - Error using `function` (Line xx)...
-<br>Here, all the possible *Warning messages* are listed:
+<br>All possible *Warning messages* are listed here:
 - *Lorem ipsum 1* - Lorem ipsum
 - *Lorem ipsum 2* - Lorem ipsum